 For more in-depth data on ivermectin, doctors and health authorities are asked to study the comprehensive information provided by the US Front-Line Covid-19 Critical Care Alliance (FLCCC), who consider ivermectin “a potential global solution to the covid-19 pandemic”.

-In stark contrast to the success of ivermectin, the President of the European Society of Intensive Care Medicine (ESICM) recently officially advised against the use of the very expensive “anti-viral” drug remdesivir (due to its inefficacy and liver toxicity).
+In stark contrast to the apparent success of ivermectin, the President of the European Society of Intensive Care Medicine (ESICM) recently officially advised against the use of the very expensive “anti-viral” drug remdesivir (due to its inefficacy and liver toxicity).
 Remdesivir is the first and only “covid drug” approved by the US FDA and European health authorities.